prantlf/v-yaml/README.md

 ### parse_file(path string) !Any

 Loads the contents of a text file in the YAML format and parses it to an `Any` value.
-See [jsany] for more information about the `Any` type.
+See [jany] for more information about the `Any` type.

 ```go
 any := parse_file('config.yaml')